szos/gash/README.md

 ## Installation

 Clone this repo, and ensure guile is installed to /usr/bin/guile.
+CD into the GASH directory.
+What you do depends on how you want to install GASH; here are the flags and what they do:
+* --local; --local should be passed to control the whether we want things to load from the git directory, or we want to load things from `libsdir`
+* --

+Clone this repo, and ensure guile is installed to /usr/bin/guile.
 CD into the GASH directory and run ./configure.
 This will build libgash.so and set gash to be executable.
 To install, run `./configure --install`.
 This will install GASH to /usr/local/bin/gash and the libraries to /usr/local/lib/.
 This will put GASH into the PATH, allowing you to run it anywhere.
 The first time you run GASH, it will be compiled to guile scheme VM code, which takes a second or two.

 ## Usage